1. Read-Level QC (Visualization)

 # ===== Test Data =======

-for (name in names(bam_dirs)) {
+for (bam_dir in bam_dirs) {

 bam_paths <- list.files(path = bam_dir, pattern = "\\.bam$", recursive = TRUE, full.names = TRUE)